 The number of wallets on the Cardano network has exploded, topping 3 million for the first time.

-Since last year, the number of wallets in the Cardano network has registered exponential growth, currently surpassing the 3 million mark.
-The major milestone was highlighted on February 3 via the Cardano Community Twitter account, demonstrating that the number of Cardano wallets has accelerated in recent weeks.
+Cardano ADA Surpasses 3 Million Wallets.
+Since last year, the number of wallets in the Cardano network has registered exponential growth, surpassing the 3 million mark.
+The major milestone was highlighted on February 3 via the Cardano Community Twitter account, demonstrating that the number of Cardano wallets has accelerated recently.

-By the end of December 2021, Cardano had a total of 2.5 million wallets, so, in almost six weeks, the network has added half a million new wallets.
+By the end of December 2021, Cardano had 2.5 million wallets.
+The network had added half a million new wallets in almost six weeks.
 At the time of publication, the exact figure stands at 3,002,000 wallets, according to data from Cardano Blockchain Insights.
-For its part, the Cardano network's active address count currently stands at 170 thousand, having peaked in November at more than 485,000, according to Messari data.
+For its part, the Cardano network’s active address count currently stands at 170 thousand.
+The number peaked in November at more than 485,000, according to Messari data.

 A dizzying growth

-The magnitude of the increase in Cardano wallets can be seen more fully over a longer period.
-For example, in December 2020, the Cardano blockchain had a total of 190,000 wallets, so the milestone reached represents a 1,200% increase in just over a year, and adoption shows no signs of slowing.
+You can see the increase in Cardano wallets more fully over a longer period.
+For example, in December 2020, the Cardano blockchain had 190,000 wallets.
+The milestone reached represents a 1,200% increase in just over a year, and adoption shows no signs of slowing.

 On the other hand, staking on the Cardano network has also experienced significant growth, with 1,160,251 staking wallets holding 70% of the ADA supply, according to pool.pm data.